OgabekMurodullaev/bookly/README.md

-# THIS IS LIBRARY MANAGEMENT PROJECT
+# This is Library management system project

 ## 1-step
 Clone project from GitHub